sam-caldwell/contained/README.md

 0. The build script will compile `bootstrap.go` into a compressed, stripped binary that has two purposes:

     a.
-Provide a healthcheck for the wrapper container.
+Provide a health check for the wrapper container.

     b.
 Start all of the containers named in `bootstrap.go` as configured.

-0. To start the environment (in any environment, simply use `docker run --privileged...`).
-   Note that the `contained` container must run as `--privileged` but it will drop privileges when the child containers are spawned.
+0. To start the environment, execute `scripts/start.sh` which will start the `contained` container and any child containers specified in the bootstrap.

 At this point `contained` has setup a local development environment which can be iterated upon quickly.
 All services run just as they will in pre- and post-production environments.